Disease Guide ·Brachycephalic Syndrome ·2026

 0What breeds are brachycephalic?

-The most commonly affected breeds are French Bulldogs, English Bulldogs, Pugs, Boston Terriers, Pekingese, Shih Tzus, Cavalier King Charles Spaniels, and Boxers.
-Any breed with a noticeably shortened muzzle can be affected.
-The severity varies widely — some individuals breathe relatively well while others struggle constantly.
-French Bulldogs and English Bulldogs tend to have the most severe airway compromise.
+French Bulldogs, English Bulldogs, Pugs, Boston Terriers, Pekingese, Shih Tzus, Cavaliers, and Boxers are most affected.
+Any shortened-muzzle breed can be affected.
+Severity varies - French and English Bulldogs typically have the most severe airway compromise.

 1How much does BOAS surgery cost for dogs?